Academic Handbook Student Welfare Policies and Procedures

 Applicant Eligibility

-1. The Student Hardship Fund is open to undergraduate and postgraduate students.
-Apprentices and students studying on partner programmes (including programmes accredited by Northeastern) are not eligible to apply.
+1. The Student Hardship Fund is open to undergraduate and postgraduate taught students.
+Apprentices, mobility students and students studying on partner programmes (including programmes accredited by Northeastern University) are not eligible to apply.

-2. Before applying to the Student Hardship Fund students should have exhausted all other reasonable mean of addressing their financial difficulties.
-The student must have applied for (if applicable) and received the maximum amount of statutory funding available i.e. maintenance loan to which they are entitled during the academic year.
-Students who choose not to apply for their full entitlement will not be eligible for an award from the Student Hardship Fund.
+2. Before applying to the Student Hardship Fund, students should have exhausted all other reasonable means of addressing their financial difficulties.
+The student must, if applicable, have applied for and received the maximum amount of statutory funding available i.e. a maintenance loan to which they are entitled during the academic year.
+Students who do not apply for their full entitlement will not be eligible for an award from the Student Hardship Fund.

 When Can Students Apply?

 1. Applications are accepted throughout the academic year.
-However, final year students must apply no later than the Friday of the fourth week of Trinity.
+However, final year students must apply no later than the Spring Break.

 Application Process

-1. The Student Hardship Funding is means-tested.
-Applications must be supported by clear evidence that the student had in place reasonable arrangements to cover their tuition and living costs and that unforeseen and uncontrollable events have led to financial hardship.
+1. The Student Hardship Fund is means-tested.
+Applications must be supported by clear evidence that the student had in place reasonable arrangements to cover their tuition and living costs and that unforeseen events have led to financial hardship.

 Step 1: Preparing Your Application

-1. Students will need to complete a Hardship Fund application form setting out their income and expenses for the year.
+1. Students will need to complete a Hardship Fund application form, setting out their income and expenses for the year.
 The form will require them to explain what circumstances led to their current hardship.
-Students will need to provide three-month bank statements for all of their accounts with their application, these can be retrieved from online banking or requested from any branch of their bank.
+Students will need to provide three-months of bank statements for all of their accounts with their application; these can be retrieved from online banking or requested from any branch of their bank.
 Students will also be asked to provide a copy of their rental or other housing contract to evidence their main living cost.

-2. Students with questions, or who want assistance with a hardship application, should make an appointment to see the Student Support Coordinator in Student Support and Development.
+2. Further information and assistance with a hardship application is available from the Student Support Coordinator in Student Support and Development.
 Appointments can be booked online.

 Step 2: Submit an Application